-Thor Explorations Ltd. ("Thor" or the "Company") is a gold production, development and exploration company focussed on West Africa and dual-listed on the TSX Venture Exchange TSX-V (THX: TSX-V) and the AIM market of the London Stock Exchange (THX: AIM).
-The Company's main assets include its flagship producing Segilola Gold mine in Nigeria and the advanced exploration project, Douta, in Senegal.
-The Company has a growing portfolio of prospective exploration licences on the unexplored llesha schist belt in near proximity to the Segilola gold mine and further exploration licences in Nigeria.
+Thor Explorations Ltd. (the "Company"), together with its subsidiaries (collectively, "Thor" or the "Group") is a West African focused gold producer and explorer and is dual-listed on the TSX Venture Exchange TSX-V (THX: TSX-V) and the Alternative Investment Market of the London Stock Exchange (THX: AIM).
+The Group's main assets include its flagship producing Segilola Gold mine in Nigeria and the advanced exploration project, Douta, in Senegal.
+The Group has a growing portfolio of prospective exploration licences on the unexplored llesha schist belt in near proximity to the Segilola gold mine and further exploration licences in Nigeria.
+The Group has also assembled a portfolio of early stage exploration licences in Côte d'Ivoire which include the 100% owned Guitry Gold Exploration Project, an option to earn up to an 80% interest in the Boundiali Exploration Permit, located in north-west Côte d'Ivoire and an option to acquire an 80% interest in the Marahui Gold Exploration licence located in north-east Côte d'Ivoire.

 Our strategy is to operate, develop and explore mineral properties where our expertise can substantially increase shareholder value.
-The Company operates with transparency and in accordance with international best practices and is committed to delivering value to its shareholders through responsible development, providing economic and social benefit to our host communities and operating in a manner where health and safety and the environment are integral to our operations and development approach.
+The Group operates with transparency and in accordance with international best practices.
+The Group is committed to delivering value to its shareholders through responsible development, providing economic and social benefit to our host communities and operating in a manner where health and safety and the environment are integral to our operations and development approach.